SShang93/PMC-UI/README.md

 2. As a first time user i want the website to be easy to navigate

 - When the user enters the website, the navigation is the most hightlighted part of the web page with a loud colour, the users will notice the navbar straight away.
-On each page of the website there are options to navigate to each page without be ambiguous.
+On each page of the website there are options to navigate to each page without being ambiguous.

 - The call to actions buttons stand out on the page with the same colour as the nav bar to make it more obvious it will take you to a certain page on the website.